utsavdarlami/KMeansColorQuantization/README.md

 Centroid Initialization is done using Random Initialization

-Need To Comment Codes ..
+Need To Comment Code ..

 ## Usage